-All students must fulfill the expository writing requirement during their freshman year.
+All students must fulfill the expository writing requirement during their first year.
 The Writing Exam allows the Writing Program to advise students about whether they should enroll directly in Expository Writing 20 or whether they would be better served by enrolling first in Expos Studio 10: Introduction to Expository Writing.
-Students who are recommended for Expos 20 are also eligible to fulfill the Writing Requirement with Humanities 10a and 10b.
+Students who are recommended for Expos 20 are also eligible to fulfill the writing requirement with Humanities 10a and 10b.

 Expository Writing 20

-Freshmen who have been recommended for Expos 20 may fulfill their expository writing requirement by taking Humanities 10a and 10b, a two-semester reading- and writing-intensive course.
-The two semesters must be taken consecutively during freshman year to meet the requirement.
+Students who have been recommended for Expos 20 may fulfill their expository writing requirement by taking Humanities 10a and 10b, a two-semester reading- and writing-intensive course.
+The two semesters must be taken consecutively during the first year to meet the requirement.
 For more information about the course, please see the Arts and Humanities website.

 Expos Studio 10 is designed to help students make the transition from the writing they’ve done before college to the writing that will be expected of them at Harvard.
 One of the most important goals of Expos Studio 10 is to help students approach their writing with confidence, both about what they have to say as well as about how best to communicate those ideas.